home-assistant/developers.home-assistant/docs/creating_component_code_review.md

 ### 2. Configuration

- 1. Voluptuous schema present for config validation
+ 1. Voluptuous schema present for [configuration validation](development_validation.md)
  2. Default parameters specified in voluptuous schema, not in `setup(…)`
  3. Schema using as many generic config keys as possible from `homeassistant.const`
  4. If your component has platforms, define a `PLATFORM_SCHEMA` instead of a `CONFIG_SCHEMA`.